“You are enough.”

 We donate 10% to programs that help prevent isolation.
 Currently, we give back to Postpartum Depression prevention and Living On One’s non-profit initiatives to fight isolation (they made the documentary that inspired us!).

-Andrea is the mother of a rambunctious five year old boy and a newly mobile 9 month old girl.
+Andrea is the mother of a rambunctious five year old boy and a one-year old girl.
 Things were pretty rough after the birth of her son, and she credits Pacific Post Partum Support Society with getting her back on track to wellness.
 She is now an advocate for maternal mental health issues and works as a photographer and writer.
 In her images and writing she always aims to access a truthful vision of life as a parent, even when that truth is a bit gritty.
 She is thrilled to be participating in a Good Mother Project photo event for the second time.

 Eran Sudds is a photographer, mama, and postpartum depression survivor.
 She is the founder of the Good Mother Project, and is passionate about making sure other mothers and mothers-to-be know how amazing they are, as both moms and women.
 She resides in Tsawwassen, BC where she runs a family photography business, and has a spunky, loveable 4-year old son, and a very patient & supportive husband.